SoftUni-Internal/interactive-content/EN/02-Compenents-Deep-Dive/01-Component-Lifecycle.md

 - **Updating:** is the second phase in which the component is updated.

-- **Updating:** is the third phase in which we hide or remove a component when this component is not displayed on the page in a web browser.
+- **Unmounting:** is the third phase in which we hide or remove a component when this component is not displayed on the page in a web browser.

 [image assetsSrc="Compenents-Deep-Dive-1.png" /]